wallabyway/OTG-client-sample/README.md

 # Load OTG with ForgeViewer sample

 ## Intro

 This sample tells you how to trigger an SVF->OTG conversion, and then shows you how to view the OTG with ForgeViewer.
 This repo is a fork of the [Learn Forge](http://learnforge.autodesk.io) nodejs viewhub tutorial.

 <img alt="OTG-viewer" src="https://user-images.githubusercontent.com/440241/54336099-4a224580-45e8-11e9-9691-88a060d38d11.png">

+### OTG de-duplication:
+OTG uses a de-duplication process of meshes.
+So many walls become a single cube mesh with many transforms, that stretch, rotate and position the cube into place.
+This improves storage.
+It also improves render performance, because a single cube can be instanced using GPU instancing, thus drawing signicantly more triangles per frame.
+Similar to walls, the same thing happens for cylindrical primitives like rebar or hand-rails.

+### OTG precision:
+OTG (centered at the origin) can theoretically measure a 20km stretch at 4.6 micron precision, which is just equivalent to the limit of 32 bit float precision.
+Currently, OTG uses a single double precision offset for each model.

+Linear designs or geospatial models are yet to be validated with OTG.
+We are looking for feedback.

 ## Part 1 - Converting